Skip to main content

 The following additional checks are also carried out.
 All checks are carried out for year R and year 6 data combined unless specified.

-- Changes in ethnicity groups – the proportion of children in each ethnic category will be queried if it was more than 20 percentage points different to the previous year and the ethnic group proportion was in the top five.
-However, LAs will not be queried if the ethnic categories of “not stated” or “unknown” have decreased by more than 20 percentage points as this represents an improvement in data quality rather than a potential miscoding error.
+4. Changes in ethnicity groups – the proportion of children in each ethnic category will be queried if it was more than 20 percentage points different to the previous year and the ethnic group proportion was in the top 5.
+However, LAs will not be queried if the ethnic categories of 'not stated' or 'unknown' have decreased by more than 20 percentage points as this represents an improvement in data quality rather than a potential miscoding error.

-- Schools with a high proportion of extreme measurements – the proportion of children in a school with an extreme score should not exceed 10%.
+5. Schools with a high proportion of extreme measurements – the proportion of children in a school with an extreme score should not exceed 10%.
 This check is carried out separately for height, weight and BMI for both year R and year 6 pupils (but schools with 20 or fewer pupils in that school year will not be queried).
-Measurements are defined as “extreme” when the measurement z-score is lower than -3 or above 4
+Measurements are defined as 'extreme' when the measurement z-score is lower than -3 or above 4.